IOWA BARN FOUNDATION 2014 All-State Tour

 Ferguson barn, 40415 130th Avenue, Laurens (Pocahontas County)-Barn is 3.75 miles straight north of Laurens at 40415 130th Avenue.
 Barn and landmark "conehead" crib were built in 1912.
 Elevator still works.

 Clancy Barn, 1866 Marengo (Highway 4 and 7), Pomeroy (Calhoun County).
-Barn was built in 1948 by Leo Clancy, charter member of Charlois Association, who raised the cattle on the farm.
+Barn was built in 1948 by Leo Clancy, charter member of Charlois Association formed in 1961.
+He raised cattle on the farm.
 Click on the photo for more history.

 NORTH CENTRAL IOWA BARNS